VanVleet and Thompson lead the way as Rockets avoid elimination, routing Warriors 131-116 in Game 5 - WTOP News

 Houston coach Ime Udoka followed suit with about a minute to go in the third and his team up 105-76.
 He put all his starters back in with about eight minutes left after Golden State cut the lead to 109-92.

-Dillon Brooks added 24 points on a night when all five Houston scored in double figures.
+Dillon Brooks added 24 points on a night when all five Houston starters scored in double figures.

-VanVleet, a nine-year veteran who won a title with Toronto in 2019, tried to encourage his young teammates by reminding them that they’ve been in every game.
+VanVleet, a nine-year veteran who won a title against Golden State while with Toronto in 2019, tried to encourage his young teammates by reminding them that they’ve been in every game.

 “Keep everything light and fresh and and confident and understand that we have played good basketball,” he said.
 “It’s not like we were getting our (expletive) kicked the whole time.”